The purpose of this policy

 We will take all appropriate technical and organisational steps to protect the confidentiality, integrity, availability and authenticity of your data, including when sharing your data within our business and authorised third parties.

 If you are dissatisfied with any aspect of the way in which we process your personal data please contact our data privacy representative.
 You also have the right to complain to the UK’s data protection supervisory authority, the Information Commissioner’s Office (ICO).
-The ICO may be contacted via its website, by live chat or by calling their helpline on 0303 123 1113.
+The ICO may be contacted via their website, by live chat or by calling their helpline on 0303 123 1113.

 If you have any questions regarding this policy, the use of your data and your Individual Rights please contact our data privacy representative at: Plan Group Ltd, Prospero, 73 London Road, Redhill, RH1 1LQ or by e-mailing email@example.com or by telephoning 0208 655 8990.